cvetomir-todorov/Workflow/docs/foundation-git-workflow.md

 # PR requirements

-* Prerequisites
+* Mandatory
-  - Good description with links in order to help the reviewers
+  - Good description (maybe with links) in order to help the reviewers
   - Successful CICD pipeline
 * Changes
   - Update `CHANGELOG` when the PR changes reflect the end result